Skip to main content

 Resource Description

-USDA National Farm to School Month Promotional Video External link opens in new window or tab.
-(VIDEO 1:15) This one-minute video talks about how school meals offer a big opportunity to invest in local communities.
+U.S. Department of Agriculture (USDA) National Farm to School Month Promotional Video External link opens in new window or tab.
+(Video 1:15) This one-minute video talks about how school meals offer a big opportunity to invest in local communities.
 This video is intended for school administration, staff, teachers or Local School Wellness Policy participants.

 Procurement and Local Foods